Exploring Southwark and discovering its history

 3 June 2017

 Welcome to Exploring Southwark, a website that visits places of interest throughout the London Borough of Southwark and discovers their history and the human and social story behind them.
-Some are well known, others more off the beaten track, and there is an emphasis on places and buildings formed in the 19th century.
+Some are well known, others more off the beaten track, and there is an emphasis on places and buildings from the 19th century.
 The website has grown out of my love of walking around London and a curiosity to find out more about the buildings and places I come across.
 Hopefully it will appeal to both residents and visitors alike.

 There are many pages devoted to the wonderful parks and open spaces we have in Southwark, the history of their formation is sometimes surprisingly interesting.
 For example, do you know which open space owes its existence to an American heiress from a well known family who was a most unlikely London County Councillor?